-Daily OpenTable restaurant foot traffic data points to a sharp rebound in restaurant visits in Australia as Victoria comes out of lockdown while they plummet in Germany (and parts of the UK) as restaurants are ordered closed.
-Restaurant visits in Canada do not show a material impact from the closing of indoor dining in some provinces.
+Daily OpenTable restaurant foot traffic data points to a sharp rebound in restaurant visits in Australia as Victoria comes out of lockdown while they plummet in Germany and the UK as restaurants are ordered closed.
+Restaurant visits in Canada now show a material impact from the closing of indoor dining in some provinces.
+US restaurant activity has also begun to slow with regional restrictions.